 Alfalfa sprouts may be the most popular sprout in America, often found on salad bars, in produce aisles, and atop sandwiches.
-If you like commercial alfalfa sprouts, you'll absolutely love the fresh flavor and crunch of home-sprouted alfalfa.
+If you like commercial alfalfa sprouts, you'll absolutely love the fresh flavor and crunch of alfalfa spouts at home.

 - Rinse 2 tablespoons alfalfa seeds, removing any debris or floating matter.

 - Place alfalfa seeds in a quart jar or other sprouting container.
-Add ¼-½ cup cool water, cover with a sprouting screen or mesh sprouting lid and soak 8 hours or overnight.
+Add ¼-½ cup cool water, cover with a sprouting supplies or mesh sprouting lid and soak 8 hours or overnight.

 - Drain all water off the alfalfa seeds.